ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 ### Types of UoG Users
 #### Anonymous User
-This is anyone visiting the website which is not logged in.
+This is anyone visiting the website who is not logged in.
 - Can view the front-end of the website.

 #### Authenticated User